gradha/gradha.github.io/src/manual/how_to_release_software_periodically.rst

 come back, since they happen to fall somewhere in the middle between full moons and see no activity.

-A similar problem happens when a project has several developers with commit rights but there is no strict guideline on who does what.
+Even active projects with several developers with commit rights are not safe if there is no strict guideline on who does what.
 As such, if a pull request or issue falls *between boundaries* of these developers, the time to address the pull request or issue grows exponentially with the number of overlapping developers (see figure).

 The solution to missing leadership is political and falls out of the scope of technology.
 Unless we could give electric shocks through the internet to other